hazimmarhaimi/freelancer-list-backend/README.md

 Please ensure that the API is hosted securely using HTTPS to encrypt the data transmitted between the client and the server.

-## Contributions

-Contributions to the `FreelancerWebService` API are welcome.
-If you find any issues or have suggestions for improvements, feel free to create an issue or submit a pull request.